Walter Walsh (hurler): Senior

 On 30 June 2019, Walsh lined out at centre-forward when Kilkenny faced Wexford in the Leinster final.
 He scored two points from play but ended on the losing side following the 1-23 to 0-23 defeat.

+In November 2024, Walsh announced his retirement from inter-county hurling.

 Leinster

 Walsh was drafted onto the Leinster inter-provincial team during the 2014 Interprovincial Championship.
 He made his first appearance for the team on 1 March 2014 and collected a Railway Cup medal after scoring a point from right corner-forward in the 1-23 to 0-16 defeat of Connacht.

 On 15 December 2016, Walsh lined out at right corner-forward when Leinster faced Munster in the final.
 He scored four points from play but ended on the losing side following a 2-20 to 2-16 defeat.